aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 ## Struct `FungibleAsset`

-FungibleAsset can be passed into function for type safety and to guarantee a specific amount.
-FungibleAsset is ephemeral and cannot be stored directly.
+FungibleAsset can be passed into function for type safety and to guarantee a specific amount.<br/> FungibleAsset is ephemeral and cannot be stored directly.
 It must be deposited back into a store.

 <pre><code>struct FungibleAsset<br/></code></pre>